pnrobinson/vcf2omop/README.md

 The tool uses a transcript data file from the [Jannovar project](https://github.com/charite/jannovar).
-It is possible to build data files for RefSeq curated or Ensembl and pass them to this app with the ``-j`` flag.
+It is possible to build data files for RefSeq curated or Ensembl.
 Before using the app for analysis, run the download command to  download Jannovar transcript definition files for hg19 and hg38.

 ```
 $ java -jar target/vcf2omop.jar download